Hostile Takeover

 Nori handing that young drone to him, her screen flashing a purple <3 before she turned to face the murder drone alone.
 Khan running away, leaving her to her fate.

 He had heard the laughing.
 The cackling as Alek and Yeva fell, as Nori made her last stand.
 Alek cried out, Yeva screamed, but Nori hadn’t made a sound.
-Sadism animated the thing, and she wouldn’t give it the satisfaction.
+Sadism animated the thing, and she wouldn’t give it that satisfaction.
 One last act of spite.

 He expected the bodies of Doll’s parents.
 He expected Nori’s corpse, but some part of Nori still coursed with electricity, servos twitching, screen glitching as an OS struggled with a profoundly degraded disk.